wailmur/garak-but-functional/README.md

         echo "Error: REST API Key was not set." fi
 ```
 Replace [your_username] and [your_password] with your own login credentials for the website.
+Replace [login_url] with the login page URL.
 Run the command:
 ```
 source ./login.sh
 ```